 This vitamin C-rich food also contains high amounts of folate, vitamin K, vitamin A, fiber, and potassium.
 Vitamin K supports your cardiovascular system and the absorption of vitamin D. Fiber supports your digestive health, while vitamin A facilitates a healthy immune system response and supports reproductive health.

 5. Cauliflower (51.6 mg/cup)

-The fiber in cauliflower can enhance weight loss and digestion.
-It also contains choline that is essential for learning and memory, in addition to the critical vitamin.4
+This is another cruciferous vegetable that is a vitamin C-rich food.
+Cauliflower supports healthy weight loss and digestion.
+It also contains choline that is essential for learning and memory.14

 6. Kale (130 mg/cup)

 There’s a reason for the rise in kale’s popularity.
 This leafy green vegetable is one of the most vitamin C-rich foods you can find.
 It is packed with more vitamin C than other leafy greens.
 This powerhouse also has large amounts of vitamins A and K and plenty of minerals.

 7. Kiwi (64 mg/cup)

 The little kiwi not only packs in C, it also contains potassium and high amounts of zinc.
 In fact, this vitamin C-rich food has more potassium than a banana.
 Potassium is essential to prevent muscle cramps.
 Zinc is an important nutrient to support your immune system and boost your metabolism.

 9. Spinach (28.1mg/cup)

 Do you remember the Popeye cartoon?
 There’s a reason he was encouraging you to eat your spinach.
 This leafy green is the go-to powerhouse green vegetable.
 Aside from being a vitamin C-rich food, it contains optimal levels of zinc, antioxidants, iron, and protein.16